hdShang/arxiv-daily/docs/cs-RO/2025-09-08/papers/250907216v2-quantum-machine-learning-and-grovers-algorithm-for-quantum-optimizat.md

 ---
 layout: default
-title: Quantum Machine Learning and Grover's Algorithm for Quantum Optimization of Robotic Manipulators
+title: "Quantum Machine Learning and Grover's Algorithm for Quantum Optimization of Robotic Manipulators"
 ---

 # Quantum Machine Learning and Grover's Algorithm for Quantum Optimization of Robotic Manipulators